cerner/terra-core/packages/terra-list/docs/MultiSelectSections.md

 # Multi Select List with sections

-The Terra Multi Select List is a structural component to arrange content within list/listitems with a configurable number of selectable items.
+The Terra Multi Select List which has sections is a structural component to arrange list of items within sections with a configurable number of selectable items across sections.

 ## Usage